-Docker Engine 1.12 includes swarm mode for natively managing a cluster of Docker Engines called a swarm.
+Current versions of Docker include Swarm mode for natively managing a cluster of Docker Engines called a swarm.
 Use the Docker CLI to create a swarm, deploy application services to a swarm, and manage swarm behavior.

-Desired state reconciliation: The swarm manager node constantly monitors the cluster state and reconciles any differences between the actual state your expressed desired state.
-For example, if you set up a service to run 10 replicas of a container, and a worker machine hosting two of those replicas crashes, the manager will create two new replicas to replace the replicas that crashed.
+The swarm manager node constantly monitors the cluster state and reconciles any differences between the actual state and your expressed desired state.
+For example, if you set up a service to run 10 replicas of a container, and a worker machine hosting two of those replicas crashes, the manager creates two new replicas to replace the replicas that crashed.
 The swarm manager assigns the new replicas to workers that are running and available.

-Service discovery: Swarm manager nodes assign each service in the swarm a unique DNS name and load balances running containers.
+Swarm manager nodes assign each service in the swarm a unique DNS name and load balance running containers.
 You can query every container running in the swarm through a DNS server embedded in the swarm.

-Rolling updates: At rollout time you can apply service updates to nodes incrementally.
+At rollout time you can apply service updates to nodes incrementally.
 The swarm manager lets you control the delay between service deployment to different sets of nodes.
-If anything goes wrong, you can roll-back a task to a previous version of the service.
+If anything goes wrong, you can roll back to a previous version of the service.